 Dred Scott was not overturned by persuasive legal arguments, but by the Civil War.
 After the war, the U.S. ratified the 13th, 14th and 15th Amendments to the Constitution, commonly known as the “Reconstruction Amendments.”
 These amendments abolished slavery, guaranteed equal protection under the law, and prohibited discrimination in voting rights, respectively.

 But the 14th Amendment went on to have its own strange career.
 In the late 19th century, as the country industrialized and the power of corporations grew, workers attempted to address low wages, long hours and sweatshop conditions both by organizing unions and by pressuring politicians to pass laws to establish labor standards.

 Most of these labor laws were struck down by the Supreme Court, claiming that they violated the 14th Amendment due process rights of the employers and corporations they were intended to regulate.
 In Lochner v.
-New York (1905), the court held that a New York law giving bakers a 10-hour day and 60-hour week was an unconstitutional restriction on the “freedom of contract” of the baker owners.
+New York (1905), the court held that a New York law giving bakers a 10-hour day and 60-hour week was an unconstitutional restriction on the “freedom of contract” of the bakery owners.
 This case inaugurated the so-called “Lochner Era,” in which it was common practice for the court to use the 14th Amendment to strike down any form of economic regulation by states.